cloudfoundry/docs-dev-guide/installcf/go-cli.html.md

 ### <a id='user-cups'></a>The cf create-user-provided-service Command ###

 The alias for `create-user-provided-service` is `cups`.

-Use the `-p` option with a comma-separated list of parameter names to enable interactive mode. cf then prompts you for each parameter in turn.
+To create a service in interactive mode, use the `-p` option with a comma-separated list of parameter names. cf then prompts you for each parameter in turn.

-  `cf cups <service-instance> -p "host, port, dbname, username, password"`
+  `cf cups SERVICE_INSTANCE -p "host, port, dbname, username, password"`

-Use the `-p` option with a JSON hash of parameter keys and values to create a service non-interactively.
+To create a service non-interactively, use the `-p` option with a JSON hash of parameter keys and values.

-  `cf cups <service-instance> -p '{"username":"admin","password":"pa55woRD"}'`
+  `cf cups SERVICE_INSTANCE -p '{"username":"admin","password":"pa55woRD"}'`

-Use the `-l SYSLOG_DRAIN_URL` option to .
+To create a service that drains information to third-party log management software, use the `-l SYSLOG_DRAIN_URL` option.

-  `cf cups <service-instance> -l syslog://example.com`
+  `cf cups SERVICE_INSTANCE -l syslog://example.com`

 ### <a id='user-uups'></a> The cf update-user-provided-service Command ###